 Are self-employed workers and workers in the gig economy eligible for COVID-19 related unemployment compensation?

-Under the CARES Act, self-employed workers whose states make an agreement with the Department of Labor will receive Pandemic Unemployment Assistance based on their recent earnings and will also be able to receive the $600/week FPUC supplement on top of that benefit.
+As part of the COVID-19 Relief Package signed into law on December 27, 2020, self-employed workers whose states make an agreement with the Department of Labor will receive Pandemic Unemployment Assistance based on their recent earnings and will also be able to receive the $300/week FPUC supplement on top of that benefit.
 States will be reimbursed for 100 percent of the cost of administering the benefits, as well as the benefits themselves.